newrelic/infra-integrations-sdk/docs/entity-definition.md

 An engineer installs the infrastructure agent on host1 and configures the out-of-the-box kubernetes integration and collects metrics and inventory about the whole cluster, replica sets, pods and nodes.

+### Entity uniqueness

+Entity uniqueness is provided by its **key**.

+An entity `key` is formed by its `namespace` (or *type*) and `name`.
+These fields are concatenated with `:` separator.

+> For instance: `integration.Entity("name", "ns")` would create an entity with a `key` value `ns:name`.

+Entities are attached to a user account.
+Each integration is responsible for providing uniqueness for its entities.

+It's up to the integration developer to define an entity `name` that's **unique** to its user account.

+### Entity naming guidelines

+An entity name is an string identifier by which user uniquely identifies an entity.

+Entity names should:

+- provide enough information to be uniquely identified
+- easily identifiable for a user to locate what they refer to

+**Key point**: bundle as many identifier-attributes as required but not more.

+Usually an *endpoint* is a good starting point to identify a service.

+> Eg: `host:port`

+#### Entity name composition

+Names could be composed of several fields, in this case we call these **identifier-attributes**.

+##### Identifier attributes

+Attributes that provide uniqueness to an entity.

+> Eg: If your endpoint gather several environments, then the endpoint string is not enough to identify a service if
+> you want to attach different data to each environment.

+For **identifier-attributes** add both the attribute *key* and *value* to the `name` to ease readability.

+For **endpoints** just use the endpoint format (host:port) to start the `name` string.

+A usual composition is: *endpoint + [identifier attribute key + identifier attribute value]*.
+With as many identifier attributes as required.

+> Eg: `endpoint:identifier_attr_key=identifier_attr_value`

+#### Name Format

+Names are flexible, so random strings are accepted, but some good standards are:

+- Composed fields are separated by colon `:`.
+- Identifier-attributes have key & value, these are separated by equal sign `=`.

+> Eg: `host:port:environment=prod`

+We use this format to build the `name` when entities are built using the SDK `integration.Entity()` function.

 ### Metadata decoration

 Since [agent v1.0.1052](https://docs.newrelic.com/docs/release-notes/infrastructure-release-notes/infrastructure-agent-release-notes/clone-new-relic-infrastructure-agent-101052) entity metrics could be decorated with metadata.

 At the moment integrations can only decorate their entities metrics with `hostname`, `clusterName` and `serviceName`.
 These are all optional decoration values provided via [args](https://github.com/newrelic/infra-integrations-sdk/blob/master/docs/toolset/args.md)

 #### Custom provided metadata